ronaldoussoren/pyobjc/pyobjc-core/Doc/serializing.rst

-There is currently only one way to serialize an object graph that contains both Python and Cocoa objects: using Cocoa's "NSArchiver" or "NSKeyedArchiver" classes.
+There is currently only one way to serialize an object graph that contains both Python and Cocoa objects: using Cocoa's "NSKeyedArchiver" or "NSArchiver" classes (and preferably the former).
 At this time it is not possible to encode Cocoa objects using the :mod:`pickle` module.

 .. todo::